fdila/computer-science/master/advanced-ml/00-q-and-a.md

 _First part is true, second part is false_

+**In a neural network the nonlinearity causes the most interesting loss function to become non convex**

+True

 - **The loss function produces a numerical score that also depends on the set of the parameters which characterizes the FFN model**

 True